IbroDante/reginfo/README.md

 JODOR Asset Management (J.A.M) Ltd Web Application Overview
 JODOR Asset Management (J.A.M) Ltd is a modern, forward-thinking asset management company focused on delivering exceptional investment solutions.
 This web application serves as the official platform for the Sustainable Energy Forum (SEF-2025) in Abuja, Nigeria, allowing users to register, receive a unique 5-character access code, and confirm their attendance via email.
-The application features a world-class, visually stunning landing page and a user-friendly registration form, both styled with Tailwind CSS, Poppins font, and enhanced with animations (AOS, Typed.js) and SweetAlert2 for flash messages.
+The application features a world-class, visually stunning landing page, a user-friendly registration form, and an admin dashboard, all styled with Tailwind CSS, Poppins font, and enhanced with animations (AOS, Typed.js), SweetAlert2 for flash messages, and DataTables for the admin dashboard.
 Features

 Landing Page (/):